-The Grade Appeal Board will review the grade appeal to provide recommendations to the Provost regarding whether a grade should be overturned, amended or upheld.
+The Grade Appeal Board will review the Grade Appeal to provide recommendations to the Provost regarding whether a grade should be overturned, amended, or upheld.
 The Board will consist of:

 - The Preliminary Panel as it was constituted during the second phase (3 members)

-- A second chair, dean or associate dean, selected by the Provost (voting)
+- A second chair, dean, or associate dean selected by the Provost (voting)

-- A second student, selected by the ASBSU President (voting)
+- A second student selected by the ASBSU President (voting)

-- Faculty Ombuds or his/her representative (non-voting)
+- The Faculty Ombuds or their representative (non-voting)